gregorias/gregorias.github.io/_posts/2026-09-12-migrating-git-pre-commit-to-jujutsu.markdown

 I used to use Git’s pre-commit hook (powered by [Lefthook][lefthook]) to run linters, formatters, and tests as a form of guarantee that each commit passes rudimentary sanity checks.
-The hook wasn’t foolproof.
+The hook wasn’t foolproof:
-Rebases could, in effect, modify a commit without running the pre-commit hook.
+rebases could, in effect, modify a commit without running the pre-commit hook.
 Nevertheless, the hook served as a foundation of my CI workflow.

 Since I switched to Jujutsu, I can no longer use the hook, because Jujutsu